moderndatacompany/dataos.info/docs/resources/operator.md

 At its core, an Operator empowers the DataOS orchestrator, referred to as *Poros*, to manage these external resources using custom-built Operators.

 <aside class="callout">
-🗣️ The Operator is classified as a <a href="/resources/types_of_dataos_resources/#cluster-level-resources">Platform-level DataOS Resource</a>.
+🗣️ The Operator is classified as an <a href="/resources/types_of_dataos_resources/#instance-level-resources">Instance-level</a> DataOS Resource.
 Its creation and management fall under the purview of either the <b>DataOS Operator/Administrator</b> or the <b>Platform Engineering</b> team within an organization.

 </aside>